labbces/TEdistill/README.md

 # TEdistill: distill genome-specific TE annotations into a unified library.

 ## About TEdistill

-This is our script to generate a full-length transposable elements (TE) library across multiple genomes, based on genome-specific Earl Grey and EDTA TE libraries.
-It is an Python adaptation of [panEDTA.sh](https://github.com/oushujun/EDTA/blob/master/panEDTA.sh), from [EDTA](https://github.com/oushujun/EDTA/), and its Perl scripts.
+This script generates a non-redundant, full-length transposable element (TE) library across multiple genomes by integrating genome-specific TE libraries from Earl Grey and EDTA.
+It is inspired by [panEDTA.sh]((https://github.com/oushujun/EDTA/blob/master/panEDTA.sh) (part of [EDTA](https://github.com/oushujun/EDTA/), but reimplemented as a single, user-friendly script for easier use.

 ## Installing